Sharing this post on social media? Use this image description to make it accessible. [Image description: A mother and child snuggle and talk]

 Stay Curious, Stand Brave, and Get Clear on What ‘Support’ Looks Like

-And if you find my work helpful and want to keep it free & accessible for all – join our Patreon community so I can do my thing.
-But if your resources are limited – support the #FreeBlackMamas initiative first.
-My kids have two parents to support them – but through the Free Black Mamas Fellowship, we can support caregivers and children targeted by racist policing, unnecessary incarceration, and family separation that disproportionately affects single Black mothers and their families.
+Support the #FreeBlackMamas initiative & the Free Black Mamas Fellowship, we can support caregivers and children targeted by racist policing, unnecessary incarceration, and family separation that disproportionately affects single Black mothers and their families.

 “Essie Justice Group’s 2018 report, Because She’s Powerful, found that nearly 70 percent of women with incarcerated loved ones are their family’s head of household and sole income earner.
 Additionally, the number of women incarcerated went from 8,000 people in 1970 to nearly 110,000 in 2014—and nearly two-thirds of incarcerated women are Black. “ …Read more